 When couples decide to end their marriage, agreements regarding what happens next are sometimes hard to come by.
 When a couple has acquired property during a marriage, determining an equitable distribution of those assets can become contentious.
-The divorce attorneys at MHPS help clients in and around Nashville with the process of division of property.
+The divorce attorneys at MHPS Law help clients in and around Nashville with the process of division of property.
 We are dedicated to helping our clients pursue the proper allocation of assets, determine their property’s worth, and gather the information that will be used by courts in making distribution decisions.

 Our firm handles all issues of family law professionally and efficiently.
 If you need assistance in dividing property or any other divorce matter, contact our office today to find out more about how we can help.